chencaize/qt-build-cli/README.md

 exec command during build qt , presently it support buildStyle(less)、copy.

-buildStyle:it can use less to compile the less file to qss file copy:it can copy the file to target dir
+buildStyle:it can use less to compile the less file to qss file copy:it can copy the file

 # API